 We will be using the statistical software R through the IDE RStudio for data visualization and statistical analyses.

 You will access this software through the MSU RStudio server: rstudio.math.montana.edu.
-Your username is your 7-character NetID (in the form x##x###, where x is a letter and # is a number), and your password is the password associated with your NetID.
-Your email address will not work to log in to the RStudio server.
+Your username is your NetID email address (in the form x11x123@student.montana.edu), and your password is the password associated with your NetID.

 See the Statistical Computing section in the Welcome chapter of our textbook for alternative options for accessing RStudio.

-D2L: Find your instructor and co-instructor/TA contact info, announcements, exploration information, instructor notes, exam review material, assignment and data files, discussion forums, gradebook.
+Canvas: Find your instructor and co-instructor/TA contact information, announcements, instructor notes, exam review material, assignment and data files, discussion forums, gradebook.

 Mathematics and Statistics Center: Free drop-in tutoring for 100- and 200-level math and stat courses in Romney Hall 220.